Rarstyak/Fate-Condensed-SRD/Being-the-Game-Master/NPCs.md

 If someone is particularly important to the story, you can stat them out just like a PC.
 This is appropriate for someone who the PCs will deal with a lot, such as an ally, a rival, the representative of a powerful group, or a Big Bad.

 A major NPC doesn’t necessarily follow the same limits as a starting PC.
-If the NPC is going to be a recurring boss-level threat, give them a higher peak skill (see _Setting Difficulty and Opposition_ on **page XX**), more stunts, and whatever else it takes to make them a danger.
+If the NPC is going to be a recurring boss-level threat, give them a higher peak skill (see **[Setting Difficulty and Opposition](Setting-Difficulty-and-Opposition.md)**), more stunts, and whatever else it takes to make them a danger.

 ### Minor NPCs